aleidaroque/ECE167/Project 1 - Flex, Piezo, and Analog Filters/README.md

-# Lab 1: Introduction to Resistive Sensors and Analog Filtering
+# Project 1: Introduction to Resistive Sensors and Analog Filtering

 **ECE167 - Sensing and Sensor Technology**
 **University of California, Santa Cruz**